 An exploration program now operated by Sphinx, commenced in June 2016.
 The program consisted of:

 - helicopter-borne magnetic, spectrometer and electromagnetic surveys;

 - ground induced polarization and gravimetric surveys;

-High grade zinc intervals (Table 1 below) were returned from dolomitic marble rocks within four (4) newly interpreted horizons.
-These horizons are defined by strongly anomalous zinc values and the presence of massive sphalerite bands ranging from one centimeter to several centimeters in thickness, as well as both stringer and disseminated sphalerite.
-The best interval intersected was from drillhole 1400-17-03 that returned 4.11% zinc over 3.0 m drilled width (2.93 m true width) from 12.0 to 15.0 m in the Sonny horizon.
-Figure 1 provides the geographical information.
-Sphinx and its partner SOQUEM are planning an exploration program to further investigate these results.
+High grade zinc intervals (Figure 1 below) were returned from dolomitic marble rocks within an interpreted horizon.
+This horizon is defined by strongly anomalous zinc values and the presence of massive sphalerite bands ranging from one centimeter to several centimeters in thickness, as well as both stringer and disseminated sphalerite.
+The results include 13.1% zinc over 1.0 m in hole CS-18-02 within a stratiform and shallow-dipping mineralized horizon that graded 3.8% zinc over a 5.0 m length beginning at a depth of 15 metres.